 - It occurs about 10 to 20 times per minute.

 - Over the course of a day, excluding about 8 hours of sleep, it amounts to about an hour and 20 minutes on average, a fair chunk of time in our waking day.

-- If you consider that the universe is about 14 billion years old, it lasts about 54,000 years would pass by during any given span of those milliseconds.
+- If you consider that the universe is about 14 billion years old, about 54,000 years would pass by during any given span of those milliseconds.

 What period is that?

 - It lasts about 1/3 of a second.

 - It ain’t much but in that short period, a lot can occur.